HusainBeepBop/solar-concentrator/README.md

 *These points correspond to a dish with a 100 cm diameter and 12.5 cm depth.
 The grid units in FreeCAD (10 mm = 1 cm) match these values directly.*

+## 🚀 Next Steps

+- Model the **receiver coil** to be placed at the focus point
+- Build a **pressure system** for safe steam generation
+- Explore **turbine integration** for electricity production

 ## 🎯 Why This Project?

-Rural electrification still remains a challenge in many parts of the world.
-This project is an attempt to explore **clean, small-scale energy systems** that can be:
+Rural electrification remains a challenge in many parts of the world.
+This project aims to demonstrate a **clean, small-scale energy system** that can be:
 - Built with **affordable materials**
 - Powered entirely by the **sun**
 - Repaired or scaled locally